-Once a non-profit founder has surveyed the non-profit landscape and found a legitimate need, recruited an initial board, created business and fundraising plans, and scraped together some start-up funding, he or she is ready to proceed.
+Once a non-profit founder looking to start a nonprofit has surveyed the non-profit landscape and found a legitimate need, recruited an initial board, created business and fundraising plans, and scraped together some start-up funding, he or she is ready to proceed.
 In Arizona, it usually makes the most sense to form the entity as an Arizona non-profit corporation.
 Very generally, the steps to creating a new non-profit corporation in Arizona are as follows:

 2. Prepare the Bylaws.
 The articles and bylaws collectively form the governance structure for the corporation.
 Perhaps most importantly, they prescribe how the board of directors is selected.
 In Arizona, directors can be selected by board vote, by designation of a third-party, by one or more members or delegates, or through a combination of these methods.

 3. Prepare Governance Policies.
-We recommend that newly formed corporations adopt certain key governance policies.
-Arizona law requires certain Arizona non-profits to have a Conflict of Interest Policy.
+We recommend that newly formed nonprofit corporations adopt certain key governance policies.
+Arizona law requires certain Arizona nonprofits to have a Conflict of Interest Policy.
 Whistle blower and Document Retention and Destruction Policies help the corporation avoid violations of Sarbanes Oxley’s criminal provisions.
-Other governance policies that are typically considered at this stage include Gift Acceptance Policies, Compensation Policies, Travel and Expense Reimbursement Policies, and Joint Venture Policies.
+Other governance policies that are typically considered at this stage include Gift Acceptance, Signature Authority, Confidentiality, Compensation, Travel and Expense Reimbursement, and Joint Venture Policies.

 4. Hold Organizational Meeting.
 At the organizational meeting, the directors will approve the corporation’s articles and bylaws, elect directors and officers not identified in the Articles, adopt governance policies, pass a banking resolution authorizing the opening of a bank account, authorize the hiring of the chief executive and any conduct other initial corporate business.